Follow-Bench: A Unified Motion Planning Benchmark for Socially-Aware Robot Person Following: Literature Review

 Current RPF planners typically navigate to a goal based on the target's most recent position, which has been demonstrated more human-like and socially compliant than replicating the target's historical trajectory~\cite{gockley2007natural}.
-The most straightforward strategy is to predefine a relative goal with respect to the target and use a PID controller to reach it~\cite{montesdeoca2022person,ye2023robot,ye2024reid,liu2023close}.
-Some methods~\cite{montesdeoca2022person,karunarathne2018model} further incorporate proxemic constraints to determine socially appropriate accompanying positions.
-Such constraints generally include distance and relative position.
-The distance constraint~\cite{montesdeoca2022person} is usually defined as a comfortable following distance within the social space (Fig.~\ref{fig:socialSpace}), while position preferences are commonly categorized into frontal~\cite{leisiazar2025adapting}, side-by-side~\cite{karunarathne2018model}, and back following~\cite{montesdeoca2022person}.
+The most straightforward strategy is to predefine a relative position with respect to the target and use a PID controller to reach and maintain it~\cite{montesdeoca2022person,ye2023robot,ye2024reid,liu2023close}.
+For comfort consideration, some methods~\cite{montesdeoca2022person,karunarathne2018model} further incorporate proxemic constraints to regulate the robot's accompanying position.
+These constraints generally specify the desired distance and angle between the robot and the target person.
+The distance constraint~\cite{montesdeoca2022person} is usually defined as a comfortable following distance within the social space (Fig.~\ref{fig:socialSpace}), while angular preferences are commonly categorized into frontal~\cite{leisiazar2025adapting}, side-by-side~\cite{karunarathne2018model}, and back following~\cite{montesdeoca2022person}.
 Among these, back following is the most prevalent due to its unobtrusive nature.
 Frontal following is less common since it requires accurate prediction of the target's future movements while avoiding obstacles, whereas side-by-side following is typically adopted in socially interactive scenarios.